HackMercedVIII/RX_Bot/README.md

 ## :stop_sign: Challenges we ran into

--Couldn’t figure out how to grab the terminal output and put it into the discord server -The discord bot kept repeating it self (“Interaction already acknowledge”) when given a command.
+-Couldn’t figure out how to grab the terminal output and put it into the discord server.
+The data coming back was in a strange filtype that we couldn't figure out.
+-The discord bot kept repeating it self (“Interaction already acknowledge”) when given a command.
+This was caused by a specific piece of code that, when removed, fixed the issue.
+We do not understand why.

 ## :grin: Accomplishments that we are proud of

+-Despite this being mostly our first hackathon, we were able to finish all of the setup and end with a bot that, while unfinished, is still functional with basic commands.

 ## :open_book: What we learned